MTG/content_choral_separation/README.md

 to install the package and dependencies

 ## Trained Models
 Trained models can be found at [this](https://drive.google.com/file/d/1EfGf-Cf2bw3G5r5iKet2Qg_VMKBwKmf5/view?usp=sharing) link.
+Please download and set the corresponding paths in the config.ini file found in /synth/config.

 ## Examples for applications
 Examples for the STU and UTS case can be seen in the example_STU.py and example_UTS.py files